cschlaffner/PROTzilla2/dev-guide.md

 ### why are there #TODOs with a number in the code?
 To-dos are small issues or suggestions listed in [the issues list with label "todo"](https://github.com/cschlaffner/PROTzilla2/issues?q=is%3Aissue+is%3Aopen+label%3Atodo).
 The number corresponds to the issue ID.

+### the runner
+PROTzilla can be used not only in the browser but also from the command line without a graphical user interface.
+The runner is a practical tool for this.
+It can execute an entire workflow without further user input.
+In the future, the runner should also be executable from the browser.
+This way, as soon as researchers created a workflow with the analysis they want to perform, they can get their results for multiple datasets with less effort.
+PROTzilla is thus intended to be an independent package that also works independently of Django.
+> [!NOTE]
+> think about whether new features should be implemented in the `protzilla` or `ui` folder.

 # tutorial